Social Work (SWK)

 SWK 527.
 Advanced Generalist Human Behavior and the Social Environment I. 2 Credits.

-In Advanced Generalist Human Behavior and the Social Environment I (AG HBSE I), students learn to synthesize and differentially apply relevant conceptual frameworks to guide advanced generalist practice with individuals and families.
+Advanced Generalist Human Behavior and the Social Environment I (AG HBSE I) provides students with relevant conceptual frameworks to guide advanced generalist practice with individuals and families.
 This course builds upon developmental theories and the social work ecological and systems perspectives.
-Prerequisite: Admission to the Advanced Generalist Concentration.
+Prerequisite: Admission to the Advanced Generalist Specialization.
+F,SS.

 SWK 528.
 Advanced Generalist Human Behavior and the Social Environment II.
 2 Credits.

 Advanced Generalist Human Behavior and the Social Environment II (AG HBSE II) considers practice theories in relation to social and economic justice.
-Complexity theory builds upon traditional social systems theory to provide and advanced framework for analyzing practices within the social, economic, and natural environments.
-Prerequisite: Admission to the Advanced Generalist Concentration.
+Complexity theory builds upon traditional social systems theory to provide an advanced framework for analyzing practices within the social, economic, and natural environments.
+Students develop advocacy skills related to the inherent dignity, worth, and rights of all persons, and to eliminate poverty and the mechanisms of discrimination and oppression, especially in rural and Tribal communities.
+They use a rights-based, anti-oppressive, and justice-driven approach to advance equitable access to resources locally and globally including a focus on applying theories across varied practice environments and system levels, and in work with diverse populations to address and dismantle social, racial, economic, and environmental injustices.
+Prerequisite: Admission to the Advanced Generalist Specialization.
+F,S.

 SWK 529.
 Advanced Generalist Research Methods and Analysis.
 2 Credits.